 Learning an instrument is another one of those activities that stimulates the brain and the creativity at the same time.
 Being able to play an instrument is a highly technical skill; you have to know how to make the instrument produce the sounds you want.
 But music is one of the most powerful forms of expression we have available to us.

 If you’ve never played an instrument before, you can start with something low-investment, such as a guitar or a trumpet.
 Look around on online listings for used instruments, and start learning how to play your favorite songs.
 You can look up online tutorials or find someone to teach you in person.

 Getting passionate about something beyond alcohol is key to staying sober and getting the life you really want.

 Artistic expression can be one of the most powerful things for a recovering addict.
-There are a lot of emotions and trauma you may still be trying to process, and art provides an outlet for that.
+There are a lot of emotions and trauma you may still be trying to process.
+Art provides an outlet for that.
 Music, writing, and photography all provide good outlets for that, but painting and drawing is one of the most direct forms of artistic expression.

-Drawing and painting also don’t require a lot of specialized materials – you can start with something as simple as a pencil and printer paper.
+Drawing and painting also don’t require a lot of specialized materials.
+You can start with something as simple as a pencil and printer paper.
 Don’t be afraid to mess up; there is no wrong way to do art, and anything you create is your own expression.
-Start by drawing what you see or feel, and try to get lost in the experience of recreating that on the paper.
+Start by drawing what you see or feel.
+Then try to get lost in the experience of recreating that on the paper.

 Join a Game Night